Skip to main content

 Most AI companies track the monthly OpenAI or Anthropic bill.
 Fewer track cost per customer.
 Almost none track cost per feature, per workflow, or per outcome.

 The unit of AI cost accounting is not the token.
-It is the trace: a complete workflow execution from user request to final response.
-A single customer interaction might involve embedding a query, retrieving context from a vector database, calling a planner model, executing tool calls, generating a response, and running safety checks.
-That is six cost centers from multiple providers in one interaction.
+It's the trace: a complete workflow execution from user request to final response.
+A single customer interaction might embed a query, retrieve context from a vector database, call a planner model, execute tool calls, generate a response, and run safety checks.
+That's six cost centers, often across multiple providers, in one interaction.
 Token math captures maybe two of them.

-Current API prices illustrate the range.
-GPT-4o costs $2.50/$10 per million input/output tokens.
-Claude Sonnet 4.6 costs $3/$15.
-Claude Opus 4.6 costs $5/$25.
-A workflow that chains multiple models, uses retrieval, and includes tool calls accumulates costs across all of them.
-Prompt caching (90% savings) and batch processing (50% off) can reduce these dramatically, but only if the architecture is designed for them.
+Current API prices show the range.
+GPT-4o costs $2.50/$10 per million input/output tokens, Claude Sonnet 4.6 costs $3/$15, and Claude Opus 4.6 costs $5/$25.
+A workflow that chains models, uses retrieval, and includes tool calls accumulates costs across all of them.
+Prompt caching (90% savings) and batch processing (50% off) can pull these down dramatically, but only if the architecture was designed for them.

 Before setting any price, four questions need answers.

 What does it cost to serve each customer per month?
 Not on average.
-Per customer, with variance.
-The distribution matters more than the mean, because averages hide the customers who cost more than they pay.
+Per customer, with variance, because averages hide the customers who cost more than they pay.

 Which features drive the most cost?
-A chat feature and a code generation feature have very different cost profiles.
-Knowing which features cost what determines which ones belong in each tier.
+A chat feature and a code generation feature have very different cost profiles, and knowing which costs what determines which features belong in which tier.

 What does a single workflow execution cost?
-Not the LLM call alone.
-The full trace: retrieval, tool calls, retries, safety checks.
+Not the LLM call alone, but the full trace: retrieval, tool calls, retries, safety checks.

-How does cost correlate with value delivered?
-Some high-cost interactions produce high value.
-Some do not.
-This correlation determines whether outcome-based pricing is viable for your product.
+And how does cost correlate with value delivered?
+Some high-cost interactions produce high value and some don't.
+That correlation is what determines whether outcome-based pricing is viable for your product.

 If you can answer these four, you can price with confidence.
-If you cannot, any pricing framework is built on assumptions that may be off by an order of magnitude.
+If you can't, any pricing framework is built on assumptions that may be off by an order of magnitude.

 Step 2: Build Unit Economics From Real Data

 Bessemer sets the benchmark tiers.
-Fast-ramping AI "Supernovas" average about 25% gross margin early on.
-Steadier "Shooting Stars" trend closer to 60%.
-LLM-native companies maintaining around 65% while growing 400% year-over-year represent the current ceiling for high-growth AI businesses.
+Fast-ramping AI "Supernovas" average about 25% gross margin early on, steadier "Shooting Stars" trend closer to 60%, and LLM-native companies holding around 65% while growing 400% year-over-year represent the current ceiling.

 A healthy AI product targets 60-80% gross margins.
 Below 50%, pricing or cost structure needs attention.
 The structural floor for AI companies will likely settle at 60-65%, below the 80%+ traditional SaaS achieves.